nkholski/phaser-animated-tiles/README.md

 Run `npm install` and then `npm run build` to build the plugin.

+## Features
+This plugin supports unlimited maps, layers and tilesets simultaneously.
+There are methods to control animations globally, within specified tilemaps or layers.
+Those methods can control such things as playback-rate both for all tiles and for specified tiles.
+ATM it's up to you to keep track on indicies for maps you add and their layers.
+For most cases that shouldn't be a problem.
+If you just want to support animated tiles exactly as specified in Tiled you need three lines; one to preload the plugin, one to register it in your create method and one to initilize it for your map.

 ## Current state
 The plugin is being developed and there are loads of possible bugs and missing features.
 It can only handle one tilemap and tileset (but multiple layers) and I don't know what happens if a static layer is thrown at it.
 The webpack configuration is the first working hack/update from the Plugin template and could probably improve a lot, like a serve function to run the example.